wonderNefelibata/Awesome-LRM-Safety/README.md

 ---

 ## 📰 Latest arXiv Papers (Auto-Updated)
-It is updated every 12 hours, presenting the latest 20 relevant papers
+It is updated every 12 hours, presenting the latest 20 relevant papers.And [Earlier Papers](./articles/README.md) can be found here.

 <!-- LATEST_PAPERS_START -->